Beyonce Shares Stunning Date Night Pics As ‘Lion King’ Rumors Persist

 The Lion King is being directed by the man who brought us the recent The Jungle Book remake, director Jon Favreau and, according to Variety, Favreau thinks Beyonce is the perfect fit for the role of Simba the lion king’s love interest Nala.

-Does her desire to be queen carryover to queen of the jungle too?
+Does her desire to be queen carry over to queen of the jungle too?
 Though no one has been able to confirm if the Lemonade singer has made a decision about participating in The Lion King, sources say Favreau is willing to work with Beyonce’s schedule.

 Beyonce announced in February that she was pregnant with twins.
-Shortly after her announcement she pulled out as the headlining act of Coachella.
+Shortly after her announcement, she pulled out as the headlining act of Coachella.
 While working on a film could be more stress than its worth for Beyonce, the part of Nala would only require voice acting which is far less strenuous than traditional film.
 And Bey’s performance in Epic was recorded while she was pregnant with her daughter.

 At the time, Beyonce noted that being pregnant helped her bring more emotion to her Epic performance.
 “I literally had tears when I played the voice,” she said as she described picturing her own unborn child and feeling a tremendous amount of love for her.
 Beyonce also stated during her press tour for Epic that she had always dreamt of being in animated films.
 Though The Lion King wouldn’t be animation in the traditional sense, Beyonce’s work would be similar to that of an animated film.

 Beyonce hasn’t revealed all of the details of her pregnancy so her due date could play a part in whether or not she takes on the role of Nala.
 There is no set release date for The Lion King and though Favreau has gotten James Earl Jones to reprise his role as Mufasa and Donald Glover on board as Simba, the script appears to still be in the works.
-That being said, given the tremendous success of Disney’s live action Beauty and the Beast remake, they are undoubtedly seeing dollar signs and hoping to get The Lion King started sooner rather than later, Beyonce or not.
+That being said, given the tremendous success of Disney’s live-action Beauty and the Beast remake, they are undoubtedly seeing dollar signs and hoping to get The Lion King started sooner rather than later, Beyonce or not.

-While carrying twins may give Beyonce less lung capacity for singing Lion King tunes, if anyone can find a way to do work their way through it, it seems to be her.
-Also, considering that Beyonce has Blue Ivy who is five-years-old and two more little ones on the way, The Lion King might be just the right project for a mom of her talents.
+While carrying twins may give Beyonce less lung capacity for singing Lion King tunes, if anyone can find a way to work their way through it, it seems to be her.
+Also, considering that Beyonce has Blue Ivy who is 2-years-old and two more little ones on the way, The Lion King might be just the right project for a mom of her talents.